charmainebonifacio/acru_menu_init/README.md

 ## Legacy

-The purpose is to revise the scripts to Fortran 90 and compiled using the SilverFrost Plato Fortran 95 compiler.
+The purpose is to EFFICIENTLY and EFFECTIVELY initialize the Menu Parameter File with default values.
+This meant revising the scripts to Fortran 90 and compiled using the SilverFrost Plato Fortran 95 compiler.

 ## License